nerdy-coder08/Resume/README.md

 # Resume
-This is my resume, have a look at it and tell me what I can improve on!
+This is my resume, including my work experience, skills, a bit about me and a few things I've participated in and done well in as well!